Murder, My Sweet

 Murder, My Sweet (released as Farewell, My Lovely in the United Kingdom) is a 1944 American film noir, directed by Edward Dmytryk and starring Dick Powell, Claire Trevor and Anne Shirley (in her final film before retirement).
 The film is based on Raymond Chandler's 1940 novel Farewell, My Lovely.
 It was the first film to feature Chandler's primary character, the hard-boiled private detective Philip Marlowe.

-Murder, My Sweet is, along with Double Indemnity (released five months prior), one of the first films noir, and a key influence in the development of the genre.
+Murder, My Sweet is, along with Double Indemnity (released five months prior), one of the first noir films, and a key influence in the development of the genre.

 Plot

 With his eyes bandaged, private detective Philip Marlowe is interrogated by police lieutenant Randall about two murders.

 Marlowe tells how he was hired by ex-con Moose Malloy to locate Malloy's former girlfriend Velma Valento.
 They go to Florian's, the nightclub where Velma last worked as a singer, but no one remembers her.
 Marlowe tracks down Jessie Florian, the alcoholic widow of the nightclub's former owner, who hides a photo of Velma and says Velma is dead.
-Marlowe steals the photo and hears Jessie making a phone call as he leaves.
+Marlowe steals the photo and sees Jessie making a phone call as he leaves.

 The next morning, Lindsay Marriott hires Marlowe to be his bodyguard while he acts as a go-between to pay a ransom for some stolen jewels.
 During the job, Marlowe is knocked unconscious from behind.
 When he comes to, a young woman shines a flashlight on his face, then runs away.
-The money is gone, and Marriott has been murdered with repeated blows from a blackjack.
+The money is gone, and Marriott has been brutally clubbed to death with a blackjack.
 When Marlowe reports the murder, the police ask him if he knows a Jules Amthor, and warn him not to interfere in the case.

 Ann Grayle tries to pry information out of Marlowe about the murder.
 She mentions that the jewels were jade, and introduces him to her weak, elderly, and wealthy father, Leuwen Grayle, and his seductive second wife, Helen.
 Grayle collects rare jade and was attempting to recover a stolen necklace.
 Jules Amthor, a psychic healer who treated both Helen and Marriott, shows up just as Marlowe is leaving.
 Helen retains Marlowe to try to recover the jade, but Ann tries bribing him to drop the case.

 In an attempt to locate the jade, Amthor has duped Moose into thinking that Marlowe knows where Velma is.
 Moose attacks and subdues Marlowe, then Amthor has Marlowe taken to Dr. Sonderberg's sanatorium, where he is drugged and held for three days.
 Marlowe escapes and convinces Moose that Amthor tricked him, then goes to Ann.